Kent Bellows: 2000-2005

-By 2003, Bellows had begun expressing great concern about increasing pain and diminished flexibility in his left wrist and hand, apparently related to the earlier surgery, overuse, and an additional developing condition known as Dupuytren's contracture, common in his mother's family.
+By 2003, Bellows had begun expressing concern about increasing pain and diminished flexibility in his left wrist and hand, apparently related to the earlier surgery, overuse, and an additional developing condition known as Dupuytren's contracture, common in his mother's family.
 Bellows’ ability to work was increasingly impacted.

 Between 2000 and 2005, Bellows’ works were included in exhibits at: